OTI Festival 1994: Final

 The final was held on Saturday 15 October 1994, beginning at 22:30 CET (21:30 UTC).

-The winner was the song "Canción despareja" performed by Claudia Carenzio representing Argentina; with "Cuestión de suerte" by Ana María representing Spain placing second; and "Enfurecida" by Luis Silva representing Venezuela placing third.
+The winner was the song "Canción despareja", written by Bibi Albert, and performed by Claudia Carenzio representing Argentina; with "Cuestión de suerte", written by Chema Purón, and performed by Ana María representing Spain, placing second; and "Enfurecida", written by J. Leonardo, L. Oliver, and Luis Silva, and performed by Silva himself representing Venezuela, placing third.
 The first prize was endowed with a monetary amount of US$50,000, the second prize of US$30,000, and the third prize of US$20,000.
 The festival ended with a reprise of the winning entry.